fractalic/mp4-fall2015/README.md

 ### Overview

 We have developed a virtual-world environment that can simulate the interaction of many items and actors.
 This world is flat and consists of many fields that can each have one `Item`.
-In the beginning the world will contain `Grass`, `Rabbit`s, and `Fox`es, and you will add additional `Item`s as part of this assignment.
+In the beginning the world will contain `Grass`, `Rabbit`s, and `Fox`es, and you will add additional `Item`s as part of this machine problem.

 Time in the virtual-world simulation progresses in discrete steps; in every step an `Actor` may act, for example, by moving, eating, or breeding.
 We have provided some simple AIs for rabbits and foxes; you will implement more intelligent AIs for them and other items you create.

-This assignment has two parts:
+This machine problem has two parts:
 + filling the world with additional items,
 + and creating intelligent AIs for `Rabbit`s and `Fox`es.